Food For Thought:

 The blog is managed by Sally Feltner, MS, PhD.
 I am a retired university professor and live in Western North Carolina in a small town just east of Asheville called Black Mountain and love the area for its diversity and wonderful mountains.
 I graduated from Miami University (Ohio) with a BS degree in nutrition science, obtained a Master’s degree in Biology from Rivier University (Nashua, NH) and a PhD degree in nutrition science with a minor in biology from Texas Womans’ University in Denton, TX.

 I have worked as a clinical dietitian in Washington, DC, and Hartford, CT.
 Later I was a teaching assistant at Marquette University Dental School in the department of Immunology and Microbiology.
 I taught undergraduate and graduate courses in nutrition science, health sciences, infectious disease, and nutrition and culture at Western Carolina University for 15 years.
 I am a retired Registered Dietitian/ Nutritionist, RDN.

 Also, do not consider anything I write or publish as proven advice for your condition.
 Nutrition science is in its infancy and just beginning to take its rightful place in the medical field (my opinion).
 It is a lifestyle that has for so long been ignored.
-Medical advice mentioned in any post should be made with with the supervision of your personal health care provider or your own personal physician.
+Medical advice mentioned in any post should be made with the supervision of your personal health care provider or your own personal physician.
 In addition, I am not affiliated with any food or supplement company, nutrition product, or support any of the advertisements that can appear from other websites.
 My opinions are my own and are stated when I feel they are necessary to support a particular viewpoint.